Khalid ibn al-Walid Mosque: Architecture

-The mosque is Ottoman in style: it contains a large courtyard, and the "walls are decorated in alternating bands of black and white stone", i.e., Ablaq.
+The mosque is built in the "Ottoman style" but incorporates the local usage of Ablaq; the alternating bands of black and white stone.
 It is distinguished by its two tall, white stone minarets, which have narrow galleries constructed of white and black stone, laid in alternate horizontal rows.
 Situated at the building's northwestern and northeastern comers, they reflect a traditional Islamic architectural style of the Levant.
 The minarets and the window frames are made of white limestone.
 The building's metal central dome is silver in color and reflects sunlight.
 It is supported by four massive columns, built in Mamluk ablaq style.
 In addition to the large central dome, there are nine smaller domes.

 A large prayer hall forms much of the interior.
 The walls are made of basalt stone, a building material which is widely available in Homs.
 The mausoleum of Khalid ibn al-Walid is in one corner.
 Khalid's tomb contains an ornate dome and interiors that depict over 50 victorious battles that he commanded.
 His son is buried next to him.
 A wooden sarcophagus carved with Kufic inscriptions and quoting the Quran was placed over the grave of Khalid.
 During renovation, the sarcophagus was moved to the National Museum in Damascus.

 A corner of the mosque also includes a small sarcophagus covered in green cloth, believed to be a tomb of Ubayd Allah ibn Umar.